Daniel Friess

 Biography

-Dan is a multidisciplinary coastal scientist, interested in human-environment interactions in mangroves and seagrasses.
-In particular his research group uses the lens of blue carbon to understand (1) carbon cycling and other ecosystem services; (2) how blue carbon ecosystems respond to sea-level rise; (3) how blue carbon ecosystems respond to deforestation; and (4) how we can use blue carbon to promote mangrove conservation and restoration, whether through national greenhouse gas inventories or carbon credit projects.
-Dan’s work is often conducted in collaboration with governments, NGOs and the corporate sector.
+Dr. Friess is a multidisciplinary climate scientist, interested in the relationships between climate, wetlands and communities.
+In particular his research group uses the lens of blue carbon to understand (1) carbon cycling and other ecosystem services; (2) how blue carbon ecosystems respond to climate change stressors such as sea-level rise; (3) how blue carbon ecosystems respond to deforestation; and (4) how we can use blue carbon to promote mangrove conservation and restoration, whether through national greenhouse gas inventories or carbon credit projects.
+His work is often conducted in collaboration with governments, NGOs and the corporate sector.

 Selected Publications